Allied health professionals: United Kingdom

 In the United Kingdom there are 14 distinct professions who are considered allied health professionals; in combination they account for about 6% of the NHS workforce.
 In 2013 the annual expenditure on services provided by allied health professionals amounted to around £2 billion, although there is a lack of evidence around the extent to which these services improve the quality of care.

 United States

 In the United States, the Association of Schools of Allied Health Professionals uses wording from the Public Health Service Act to list those who are considered to be allied health professionals.

-Professionals who are excluded under the Act from the list of AHPs, although they may possess degrees or diplomas in health sciences, include the following: